About Mónica García

 Immediately prior to joining the Board of Education, Ms. García served as Chief of Staff to LAUSD Board President José Huizar during his four-year tenure.
-Her efforts in that role helped lay the groundwork for the construction of 131 new schools, to date 130 new schools have opened their doors adding 125,000 new seats.
-Her work also led to the adoption of a new policy that guarantees every student in the district has access to a college-preparatory curriculum.
+Her efforts in that role helped lay the groundwork for the construction of 131 new schools and in 2017, all 131 new schools have opened their doors adding over 125,000 new seats.
+Her work also led to the adoption of a new policy that guarantees every student in the district access to a college-preparatory curriculum.

 Ms. García was born and raised in East Los Angeles.
 She attended local schools and graduated from the University of California, Berkeley with a B.A. degree in Chicano Studies and Political Science.
 She earned her Master’s Degree in Social Work from the University of Southern California.